 - Fugitive Operations

-The National Fugitive Operations Program identifies, locates and arrests removable aliens who have been convicted of crimes or who are fugitive aliens, aliens previously removed from the United States, or aliens who enter the United States illegally or otherwise defy the integrity of U.S. immigration laws and border control.
+The National Fugitive Operations Program identifies, locates and arrests removable noncitizens who have been convicted of crimes or who are fugitive noncitizens, noncitizens previously removed from the United States, or noncitizens who enter the United States illegally or otherwise defy the integrity of U.S. immigration laws and border control.

 - Law Enforcement Support Center